 For SMIL Animation, this describes the element begin as an offset from an implicit syncbase.
 For SVG, the implicit syncbase begin is defined to be relative to the document begin.
-SInce the document end in SVG is always undetermined, a negative offset value in SVG is always an error.
+Negative begin times are entirely valid and easy to compute, as long as there is a resolved document begin time.